-- env\check Environment variables to be removed from the user's environment if the variable's value contains '%' or '/' characters.
-This can be used to guard against printf-style format vulnerabilities in poorly-written programs.
 The argument may be a double-quoted, space-separated list or a single value without double-quotes.
 The list can be replaced, added to, deleted from, or disabled by using the =, +=, -=, and ! operators respectively.
 Regardless of whether the env\reset option is enabled or disabled, variables specified by env\check will be preserved in the environment if they pass the aforementioned check.
-The default list of environment variables to check is displayed when sudo is run by root with the -V option. - env\delete Environment variables to be removed from the user's environment when the env\reset option is not in effect.
+The global list of environment variables to check is displayed when sudo is run by root with the -V option. env\delete Environment variables to be removed from the user's environment when the env\reset option is not in effect.
 The argument may be a double-quoted, space-separated list or a single value without double-quotes.
 The list can be replaced, added to, deleted from, or disabled by using the =, +=, -=, and ! operators respectively.
-The default list of environment variables to remove is displayed when sudo is run by root with the -V option.
-Note that many operating systems will remove potentially dangerous variables from the environment of any setuid process (such as sudo). - env\keepEnvironment variables to be preserved in the user's environment when the env\reset option is in effect.
+The global list of environment variables to remove is displayed when sudo is run by root with the -V option.
+Note that many operating systems will remove potentially dangerous variables from the environment of any setuid process (such as sudo). env\keep Environment variables to be preserved in the user's environment when the env\reset option is in effect.
 This allows fine-grained control over the environment sudo-spawned processes will receive.
 The argument may be a double-quoted, space-separated list or a single value without double-quotes.
 The list can be replaced, added to, deleted from, or disabled by using the =, +=, -=, and ! operators respectively.
-The default list of variables to keep is displayed when sudo is run by root with the -V option.
+The global list of variables to keep is displayed when sudo is run by root with the -V option.
+GROUP PROVIDER PLUGINS The sudoers plugin supports its own plugin interface to allow non-Unix group lookups which can query a group source other than the standard Unix group database.
+This can be used to implement support for the nonunix\group syntax described earlier.